SmartPlastic/Docs/docs/content/home/jointstafftraining.rst

 There, you can take a closer look at what we are doing right now.

-Are you a teacher and want to see the project developing, see what your students are doing or are interested in ``Django``,``WebApps``, or ``mobile app development``, feel free to leave a message for us at lenz@smartplastic.eu and we will add you to our github organization.
+Are you a teacher and want to see the project developing, see what your students are doing or are interested in ``Django``, ``WebApps``, or ``mobile app development``, feel free to leave a message for us at hello@smartplastic.eu and we will add you to our github organization.

 Are you a student and want to follow the project's development or even want to take part in this?
 Welcome on board!
-Just hop on by messaging lenz@smartplastic.eu and you will be added to the GitHub org as well.
+Just hop on by messaging hello@smartplastic.eu and you will be added to the GitHub org as well.

 Installing the beta app
 -----------------------